top of page

 W20 Partners

-Logo for Port of Moses Lake, featuring a blue and green stylized M.
+Logo for Port of Moses Lake, stylized blue and green M.

-MLIRD logo featuring green plant foliage and blue water splashes.
+MLIRD logo with green plants and a blue splash design.

 bottom of page